 This is a road trip report from October 2022, on how I travelled from Santiago to Quepos, crossing the Paso Canoas border from Panama to Costa Rica.

 2 weeks ago, I crossed in the other direction at Sixaola on the Caribbean coast, and as I head back north, I use the Paso Canoas border crossing.
-I could have opted for the much easier option such at Tica Bus but where is the fun in that?
+I could have opted for the much easier option, such as the Tica Bus, but where is the fun in that?

 This journey was done in 3 stages: